kubernetes/enhancements/keps/sig-cli/20190721-explain-categories-expand.md

 ## Summary

-Acutally, documentation (especially `kubectl explain`) describing Kinds of the Kubernetes API lists all the fields of a Kind in the alphabetic order, and there is not enough information in the declaration of these fields to list them in a specific order.
+Actually, documentation (especially `kubectl explain`) describing Kinds of the Kubernetes API lists all the fields of a Kind in the alphabetic order, and there is not enough information in the declaration of these fields to list them in a specific order.

 We propose to add an annotation `x-kubernetes-explain-category` applicable to fields, that represents both